Chernobyllight/Chernobyllight.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am currently in my third year of pursuing a master degree at [Spatial Artificial Intelligence Lab](https://sysu-sail.net/) (SAIL), Sun Yat-sen University (SYSU).
+I am currently in my third year of pursuing a master's degree at [Spatial Artificial Intelligence Lab](https://sysu-sail.net/) (SAIL), Sun Yat-sen University (SYSU).
 My advisors are [Yulan Guo](https://www.yulanguo.cn/) and [Longguang Wang](https://longguangwang.github.io/).
 I received my B.S. degree from the School of Information and Software Engineering, University of Electronic Science and Technology of China (UESTC) in 2023.

 My current research interests include low-level vision, specifically image/video restoration, as well as image/video style transfer.
 Besides, I have extensive experience in image/video generation and editing.